A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: Forward Reachability Analysis

 \subsection{Forward Reachability}

-Forward reachability analyzes a set's evolution in the future; its purpose is to identify the states that trajectories from an initial set $C\subset \R^n$ reach forward in time.
-The forward reachable tube (FRT) of a set, roughly speaking, encompasses states that are reached by trajectories departed from the initial set.
+Forward reachability analyzes a set's evolution in the future.
+The forward reachable tube (FRT) of a set, roughly speaking, encompasses states that are reached by trajectories that depart from the initial set.
 This concept is illustrated in Figure \ref{fig:frt_defs}.
-For autonomous systems (e.g. $\dot{\traj}(t) = f(\traj(t))$) whose trajectory is uniquely determined for each initial state, the evolution of a set is also uniquely determined; therefore, there is a unique definition of the forward reachable tube (Fig~\ref{fig:frt_defs}~(a)).
-However, for systems with control and/or disturbance inputs like \eqref{eq:dynamics_no_d} and \eqref{eq:dynamics}, the trajectory is determined by the choice of control and disturbance signals.
-Thus, the forward reachable tube can be shaped in various ways based on the choice of the controller and the disturbance assumptions.
+For autonomous systems (e.g. $\dot{\traj}(t) = f(\traj(t))$), the forward evolution of a set is uniquely determined (Fig~\ref{fig:frt_defs}~(a)).
+However, for systems with control and/or disturbance inputs, the trajectory, and thus the forward reachable tube, can be determined in various ways according to control and disturbance.

-Consider first the dynamics of a system satisfying \eqref{eq:dynamics_no_d}.
+Consider the dynamics without disturbance, satisfying \eqref{eq:dynamics_no_d}.
 At one extreme, the control can use its best effort to get further away from the original set $C$, and at the other extreme, the control works to stay as close to $C$ as possible.
-The former would cause the FRT to expand maximally covering all the states such that from $C$, reaching them is viable, and the latter would induce the FRT to grow minimally, encapsulating only the states which inevitably must have evolved from $C$.
-From this intuition, we are able to define the viable and inevitable FRTs of a set $C$ under the dynamics \eqref{eq:dynamics_no_d}.
+The former would cause the FRT to expand maximally covering all the states such that from $C$, reaching them is viable (Fig~\ref{fig:frt_defs}~(b)), and the latter would induce the FRT to grow minimally, encapsulating only the states which inevitably must have evolved from $C$ (Fig~\ref{fig:frt_defs}~(c)).
+From this intuition, we are able to define the viable (maximal) and inevitable (minimal) FRTs of a set $C$.
+Here, we only define the inevitable FRT which is the focus of this study, and readers are referred to \cite{mitchell2007comparing} for the definition of the viable FRT.
+Applications of forward reachability in the safe control and verification literature primarily focused on determining the viable FRTs, and checking whether this set intersects with the unsafe set \cite{althoff2014online, kousik2020bridging, wetzlinger2022fully}, with limited interests in the utility of inevitable FRTs \cite{mitchell2007comparing}.

-To introduce their formal definitions, we use a separate notation for the solution of the ODE whose terminal state is specified as $x$ (as opposed to initial states being specified as $x$ in \eqref{eq:dynamics_no_d}):

-where $\BWctrl:(-\infty,0]\rightarrow\cset$ is a measurable backward control signal.
-We will call $\BWtraj$ the \textit{backward trajectory of (terminal state)} $x$.
-We will also denote $\BWcfset$ as a set of measurable backward control signals.
-Evaluating whether $\BWtraj$ reaches the set $C$ if the time flows backward will tell us whether $x$ belongs to a forward reachable tube of $C$.
-Using this, we define the viable and the inevitable FRTs: